 Wind Cave is a national park, so shouldn’t be overlooked.
-It feels like everything else there is to do in the Black Hills overshadows this amazing park.
+Unfortunately, it feels like everything else there is in the Black Hills sometimes overshadows this amazing park.

 The park is most famous for its amazing underground formations.
 Taking a tour of the cave, especially the candlelight tour, is worth the trip to the park by itself.